virtualgraham/L2-Net-Python-Keras/README.md

 Requires keras, numpy, pickle and cv2

-To get started use the function cal_L2Net_des in L2_Net.py which roughly corresponds to the similarly named function in https://github.com/yuruntian/L2-Net/matlab/cal_L2Net_des.m
+To get started use the cal_L2Net_des function in L2_Net.py which roughly corresponds to the similarly named function in https://github.com/yuruntian/L2-Net/matlab/cal_L2Net_des.m

+Currently, training parameters have not been set, so the model is for inference only.